 Let's illustrate this with an example when both Intermediary and Correspondent banks are needed:

-Imagine your customer (payer) has a bank account in Mexico and needs to send Mexican Peso (MXN) to your Airwallex Global Account located in Europe.
-The payer's Mexican bank lacks a direct relationship with your Global Account bank in Europe.
+Imagine your customer (payer) has a bank account in Switzerland and needs to send Swiss Franc (CHF) to your Airwallex Global Account located in Denmark.
+The payer's Swiss bank lacks a direct relationship with your Global Account bank in Denmark.

-In this scenario, a correspondent bank in Mexico would be used to facilitate the transaction.
-The funds would first be sent from the sending bank to the correspondent bank, and then sent from the correspondent bank to your Global Account bank in Europe.
+In this scenario, a correspondent bank in Switzerland would be used to facilitate the transaction.
+The funds would first be sent from the sending bank to the correspondent bank, and then sent from the correspondent bank to your Global Account bank in Denmark.

-Through the intermediary and the correspondent banks, your customer(payer) can seamlessly transfer funds from their Mexican bank account to your Global Account in Europe.
+Through the intermediary and the correspondent banks, your customer(payer) can seamlessly transfer funds from their Swiss bank account to your Global Account in Denmark.